jdtoscano94/Variational-Residual-Based-Attention-vRBA-for-PINNs-and-Operator-Networks-/README.md

 This environment is used for all PINN experiments and the core vRBA logic.

-**⚠️ Critical JAX Version Requirement:**
+** JAX Version:**
-It is **essential** to use the specified JAX versions.
  Our repository includes a custom, high-performance SSBroyden optimizer that was adapted from files within the `jax.scipy` library.
-Using a different version of `jax` or `jaxlib` than specified *will* lead to errors.
+Using a different version of `jax` or `jaxlib` than specified *may* lead to errors.

 We recommend installing the following exact versions: